 One of the challenging things about pumping breast milk at work is dealing with your breast pump parts.
 In addition to packing them and carrying them back and forth every day, you also have to constantly wash them!
 Here’s how to clean pump parts at work with the least amount of hassle.

 Some common questions regarding how to clean breast pump parts at work include: can you reuse breast pump parts?
 Should you be washing pump parts between sessions?
 What should I do if I forget pump parts at home?
 Do breast pump parts need to be dry?
-How should I store pump parts when bring them to work?
+How should I store pump parts when bringing them to work?
 Here are the answers.

-Managing/Transporting Pump Parts
+Managing Breast Pump Parts

 You have a couple of options for how to handle washing your pump parts at work.